CraftyFella/SimpleOffers/README.md

 ## Build (Gradle)

 the project makes use of gradle.
-YOu can build it from the command line using the following:
+You can build it from the command line using the following:

 Linux: